 Every visual element that you include in your design can be interpreted differently, seen with another meaning or representation.
 This shows that shapes have to mean something.
 A jagged line is a different thing from a smooth curve, similar to the squares which are different from the circles.
-It is crucial for us to know what these shapes communicate.
+We must know what these shapes communicate.
 Otherwise, your audience can pick up things subconsciously from your design that you never intended.
 Choosing the right shape is like making the perfect sentence for the thing that you want to say.
 So that your designs, rather than sending conflicting messages to mesh together smoothly.

-The shapes are grouped in three different segments: geometric, natural, and abstract shapes.
+The shapes are grouped into three different segments: geometric, natural, and abstract shapes.

 The most basic shapes are geometric.
 These shapes don’t need much explanation, because of their simple appeal.
 Here are the circles, squares, triangles, arrows and similar.
 When you ask people to imagine a shape, usually these are the ones that they see first.
-This is due to their basic nature, or the fundamental smallest part from which everything is built upon.
-Using these shapes in your design can help strengthen structure, organization and efficiency.
-Many say that they can be slightly uninspiring, but there are many Graphic Design waves that use the simple shapes as their main objective, for example the Swiss design patterns, or the Swedish minimalism.
+This is due to their basic nature, or the fundamental smallest part from which everything is built.
+Using these shapes in your design can help strengthen structure, organization, and efficiency.
+Many say that they can be slightly uninspiring, but many Graphic Design waves use the simple shapes as their main objective, for example, the Swiss design patterns, or the Swedish minimalism.

-They can be very calming in that they’re find in nature, the rocks, leaves, trees etc. Pictures are usually the medium through which these shapes are shown and give a spontaneous feeling.
+They can be very calming in that they’re found in nature, the rocks, leaves, trees, etc. Pictures are usually the medium through which these shapes are shown and give a spontaneous feeling.
 The use of too many of these shapes can give a cluttered feeling.

 The last segment is the abstract forms.
 We often recognize them in combination with typographical signs and other figures, created by the free imagination and need.

 When using the shapes you must be extremely precocious because they can mean different things in some corners of the world.
 But some shapes appear to be quite universal, simply down to the way a shape flows.